I’ve been quite busy these past few months.

 Level Building Contest:

-To submit your levels, simply leave the code as comments on this News Post.
+comments on this News Post.
 Let everyone try your level!
 HAVE FUN!

 Anyone who sends in something exceptionally creative will get their levels featured in an upcoming Level Pack.